-‘I’d love to decipher another confusing medical bill.’
-Said no one ever.
-Health insurance –– and all the words that come with it –– can be a hard pill to swallow.
+Health insurance — and all the words that come with it — can be real headache.
 But we’ve got the cure: healthcare terms, Skimm’d.

 Affordable Care Act: Aka Obamacare — a big bill with big drama.
 The 2010 law expanded Medicaid, made (almost) everyone get insurance, and told insurers they have to cover people with pre-existing conditions.